Philip Johnson’s Glass House in New Canaan, Connecticut, with the Guest House and Yayoi Kusami’s Pumpkin

 Pumpkins, like the polka dots, are a lifelong obsession for the artist.
 According to Kusama, “In Japanese, a ‘pumpkin head’ is an ignorant man or a pudgy woman, but for me, I am charmed by its shape, form, and lack of pretension.”
 There’s a humor in Kusama work, too.

-The Glass House’s Kusama installation also featured mirrors in an entirely different form — different from those at the Hirshhorn.
-They were spherical balls in a pool of water called Narcissus Garden, surrounding the Pond Pavilion designed by Johnson.
-They spheres, 1300 of them, each 30 cm wide, moved and floated with the ponds currents.
-They reflected the sky, the water and land.
 Like Monet’s Water Lilies, Kusama’s water art unifies the elements of water, earth and air, except that it’s not done in a series of paintings.
 Its a form of kinetic sculpture.
 In it’s effervescence, Narcissus Garden reminds me that some things can never appear the same again.

 Philip Johnson’s Pond Pavilion and Yayoi Kusama’s Narcissus Garden, September 24, 2016, view from above

 Kusama, born in 1929, is now 87.
 She moved from Japan to New York in 1957 and played an important role in the avant-garde movement of the ’60s.
-She participated in events with Yoko Ono, Nam June Paik, Charlotte Moorman and Allan Kaprow, instances of performance art called “happenings.”
-But in 1973 she moved back to Japan, exhausted and suffering from hallucinations.
-She has lived in a mental institution since that time.
+Working with Yoko Ono, Nam June Paik, Charlotte Moorman and Allan Kaprow, she was a perceptual artist who participate in “happenings.”
+In 1973, Kusama moved back to Japan, exhausted and suffering from hallucinations, living in a mental institution.
 There was a rebirth of interest in her art in the late ’90s.
 Her work perfectly embodies Pop Art and Conceptual Art, bridging the two movements, as well as Environmental Art and Performance Art.

 The public appreciation for installations and Conceptual Art has finally risen, giving her the broad audience she has today.
 The Hirshhorn Show is a retrospective celebrating 50 years of her life as an artist.
 It will travel to four other museums around the US and Canada.
 Sometimes it takes a life time of work and struggle to finally achieve what you’re here for and today is her time.
 (The Narcissus Garden is a variation she had introduced years ago at the Venice Biennale in 1966.
 The “Infinity Mirrors” concept actually goes back in Art History, used in the Hall of Mirrors and integrated into the design of the Palace at Versailles.)